-The platform design must consider the specific requirements of each individual case study (WP6), and its functionalities should be adjusted for the tools needed in each case (WP3 and WP4).

-Requirement relating to each case study are detailed in the following sections, 3.4.1 to 3.4.5.
+The platform design was meant to consider the specific requirements of individual case studies (WP6) such that and its functionalities are adjusted for the tools needed in each Use Case (WP3 and WP4), where the requirements are detailed in the following sections, 3.4.1 to 3.4.5.
 Where applicable, this includes a summary of pertinent information from D6.1 [1], which includes information on the dashboards and interfaces, software / hardware component connectivity and software components required for each use case.